10 Best Drinks That Help You Sleep

 2. Warm Milk

 Milk contains the sleep-promoting agent - tryptophan, which increases serotonin and melatonin levels in our body.
 Various studies claim that having warm milk before bed helps you unwind, and signal your brain and body to sleep.
-Also, warm milk decreases movement at night and improves sleep quality especially for those who have difficulty initiating sleep.

 3. Cherry Juice